 Already six working groups have formed which will each tackle a specific sub-challenge during the workshop:

 1. Management training

-How might we help middle and upper management staff to improve management skills in order to increase service quality and health and safety standards?
+How might we help middle and upper management staff to improve management skills in order to increase service quality as well as sustainability, health and safety standards?